When is You season 3 on Netflix? What will happen and who is in the cast?

-Get obsessed yet again with You, the shock breakout hit primarily based on the novels by Caroline Kepnes.
-With a second season having simply dropped Netflix, right here’s all the pieces it’s essential to learn about a doable third season…
+Get obsessed over again with You, the shock breakout hit based mostly on the novels by Caroline Kepnes.
+With a second season having simply dropped Netflix, right here’s every part you must learn about a doable third season…

 - You season 2 assessment: The return of Netflix’s enjoyably trashy thriller